LukeIreland1/Tool-Solutions/docker/tensorflow-aarch64/README.md

   * Stage 2: 'libs' image including essential tools and libraries such as Python, Arm Performance Libraries and OpenBLAS.
   * Stage 3: 'tools' image, including a Python3 virtual environment in userspace and a build of NumPy and SciPy against Arm Performance Libraries (or optionally OpenBLAS), as well as other Python essentials.
   * Stage 4: 'dev' image, including Bazel and TensorFlow and the source code
-  * Stage 5: 'tensorflow' image, including only the Python3 virtual environment, the TensorFlow module, and the basic benchmarks.
+  * Stage 5: 'tensorflow' image, including only the Python3 virtual environment, the TensorFlow module,the basic benchmarks and the example scripts.
 Bazel and TensorFlow sources are not included in this image.

 To see the command line options for build.sh use: